breatheco-de/content/src/content/lesson/making-an-amazing-resume.es.md

 ---
 title: Creando un curriculum increíble
-subtitle: >-
-  El arte de obtener entrevistas depende un 60% de tu curriculum ¡Saquémosle brillo!
-textColor: white
-date: '2020-10-19T16:36:31+00:00'
 tags:
   - career support
-status: published
 description: >-
   Master the art of crafting an incredible resume!
-Learn essential tips and strategies to enhance your CV and land interviews in the tech industry.
+Learn essential tips to enhance your CV and land interviews in the tech industry.
 Discover more!
 ---
 ![Image Resume](https://breathecode.herokuapp.com/v1/media/file/resume-png)